loum/filester/README.md

 - [FAQs](#FAQs)

 ## Overview
-FInd yourself running the same file based operations over and over again in your projects?
+Find yourself running the same file based operations over and over again in your projects?
 Yeah, annoying.
 As a result, this package is a grouping of common file operation facilities which delegate the package inclusion to `pip` and PyPI.
 One less thing to worry about ...

 ## Prerequisites
 - [GNU make](https://www.gnu.org/software/make/manual/make.html)